 This article demonstrates both options.
-The first option has the advantage of using the same script used by developers in Visual Studio providing consistency throughout the lifecycle.
-The second option offers a convenient alternative to the built in script.
+The first option has the advantage of using the same script used by developers in Visual Studio and providing consistency throughout the lifecycle.
+The second option offers a convenient alternative to the built-in script.
 Both procedures assume you already have a Visual Studio deployment project checked into VS Team Services.

 Copy artifacts to Azure

-Regardless of the scenario, if you have any artifacts that are needed for template deployment, you need to give Azure Resource Manager access to them.
+Regardless of the scenario, if you have any artifacts that are needed for template deployment, you must give Azure Resource Manager access to them.
 These artifacts can include files such as:

 - Nested templates

 When you use the templates provided by Visual Studio (or built with Visual Studio snippets), the PowerShell script not only stages the artifacts, it also parameterizes the URI for the resources for different deployments.
 The script then copies the artifacts to a secure container in Azure, creates a SaS token for that container, and then passes that information on to the template deployment.
 See Create a template deployment to learn more about nested templates.
 When using tasks in VS Team Services, you must select the appropriate tasks for your template deployment and if necessary, pass parameter values from the staging step to the template deployment.

 Set up continuous deployment in VS Team Services

 To call the PowerShell script in VS Team Services, you need to update your build definition.
 In brief, the steps are:

 - Set up Azure authorization in VS Team Services.

 - Add an Azure PowerShell build step that references the PowerShell script in the Azure Resource Group deployment project.